 Azurite and Malachite are copper carbonates and the semi precious stone material is usually found in major copper mines.
 The Azurite-Malachite material used for these designer cabochons comes from the Morenci Mine, Morenci, Greenlee County, Arizona.

-Metaphysical Properties: Azurite is believed to stimulate intellect as well as intuition, and is great for those studying new or challenging subjects.
-It blends well with Malachite or other copper ores.
+Metaphysical Properties of Azurite Malachite: Azurite is believed to stimulate intellect as well as intuition, and is great for those studying new or challenging subjects.
 Malachite is a protective stone, especially during pregnancy and childbirth, and during flying and other travel.
 Using this stone, one can counteract self-destructive romantic tendencies and help encourage true love.